gbxyz/webidx/README.md

 $ /path/to/webidx.pl -x index.html -x archives.html -o https://example.com -z . ./index.db
 ```

+You can run `webidx.pl --help` to see all the available command-line options.

 2. Include [webidx.js](webidx.js) in your web page:

 ```html